NuNetwork/documentation/_kb/rpc-api.md

 Returns a recent hashes per second performance measurement while generating.

 ### getinfo

 `getinfo`

 Returns an object containing various state info.

 ### getliquidityinfo

 `getliquidityinfo <currency>`

-currency is the single letter of the currency (currently only 'B')
+Currency is the single letter of the currency (currently only 'B' for "NuBits").

 ### getmininginfo